Health Requirements For Attending

 Meningitis Response Form

-Rationale: Submission of a Meningitis Response Form is required by New York State law.
-Please note that the law does not require having a meningitis vaccine, only the submission of this form.
+Submission of a Meningitis Response Form is required by New York State law.
+Please note that the law does not require you to have a meningitis vaccine.
+Only submitting the Meningitis Response Form is required.